IrinaAdeniyi/WildFind/README.md

 I started building my project by creating the structure tree.
 I then concentrated on the game-area images, which represent the background of the game.
 I chose to have two themes and challenges.
 The first theme is **The Big Five** - featuring the African Elephant, African Lion, African Leopard, African Buffalo and the Black Rhinoceros.
 These animals are five of the most iconic and sought-after animals to see on an African safari.
 The second theme is **Rainforest Creatures** - featuring the Tree Frog, Blue Morpho Butterfly, Boa Constrictor, Orchid and the Capuchin Monkey.
 These animals are ideal for learning about tropical ecosystems.

 I then proceeded to hide the animals in the two backgrounds.
+I started with th eblue morpho butterfly.
+I used a "hidden-object" class, and used the pointer value for the cursor attribute in css to change the cursor to a little hand pointing when the user hover over a hidden object.
+I used jQuery to make a pop-up appear once a hidden object is clicked and make it disspear after is clicked.